LukeNFox/CT417_assignment2/README.md

 # CT417 assignment 2
-# Automated continuos integration using maven, Junit and shippable.
+# Automated continuous integration using maven, Junit and shippable.